maniaclab/snowmass-connect-docs/docs/tutorial.md

 ## General purpose tutorials

-All of the OSG Connect tutorials are available as repositories on Github.
+OSG provides a list of tutorials available as repositories on Github.
 These tutorials are tested regularly and should work as is, but if you experience any issues please contact us.
+Users on the Snowmass login node can also access those.

 ## Tutorial commands